'I thank them for the brave service': Trump says of 9 service members killed in training accident

-SAN CLEMENTE ISLAND - The identities of eight Marines and one Navy sailor who are all presumed dead after an amphibious vehicle sank during a training mission Thursday near San Clemente Island were released Monday.
+SAN CLEMENTE ISLAND - President Donald Trump on Tuesday expressed his condolences to the families of the eight Marines and one Navy sailor who are all presumed dead after an amphibious vehicle sank during a training mission Thursday near San Clemente Island.

 "It is with a heavy heart that I decided to conclude the search and rescue effort,'' said Col. Christopher Bronzi, the commanding officer of the 15th Marine Expeditionary Unit (MEU), when the search was suspended.
 "As we turn to recovery operations we will continue our exhaustive search for our missing Marines and sailor.''